yrryurs/KPMIM-Foundist-Hub/README.md

 ## Note
 This project was developed as an academic project during my Diploma studies for subject Web Programming in Semester 3.
-## Note

-This project was developed as an academic project during my Diploma studies.